2020 Maine Garden Day

 Bark-Cleft or Whip-n-tongue?
 Each grafting technique will be reviewed and demonstrated in this hands-on workshop.

-HD 3: Abenaki Traditional Gardening
+HD 3: Abenaki Traditional Gardening (FULL)

 Barry Dana, former Chief of the Penobscot Nation, Barry Dana’s Penobscot Cultural Programs, Solon, ME